Socrat35/LAMID_PREVENT-AD/LAMID_QPN.md

     print(str(len(sessions['Visits'])) + " sessions found\n")

     for visit in sessions['Visits']:

+        # skip non-MRI visits
+        if 'MRI' not in visit:
+            continue

         # Create the directory for that visit if it doesn't already exists
         directory = outputdir + '/' + candid + '/' + visit